 When you work in a health-related field, you are very others-focused.
 Putting patients' needs before your own, working long hours and having household or other life responsibilities often take priority over taking care of yourself.
 Mental Health Awareness Month is a time to consider shifting your priorities, or at least carving out some time for self-care.
 Why?
 Because in order to most effectively take care of others, first and foremost, you need to take care of yourself.

-by Mike Whitmer in Practice Procedures on Thursday, May 23, 2019
+Posted in Patient Experience on Thursday, May 23, 2019

 When you work in a health-related field, you are very others-focused.
 Putting patients’ needs before your own, working long hours and having household or other life responsibilities often take priority over taking care of yourself.